-To qualify for Rent Assistance, a person must generally pay rent to a private landlord or community housing provider, and receive a qualifying payment - either an income support payment (page 54) or more than the base rate of Family Tax Benefit Part A. A person's payment rate depends on their relationship status, the number of children they care for, and the amount of rent they pay.
+To qualify for Rent Assistance, a person must generally pay rent to a private landlord or community housing provider, and receive a qualifying payment - either an income support payment (page 55) or more than the base rate of Family Tax Benefit Part A. A person's payment rate depends on their relationship status, the number of children they care for, and the amount of rent they pay.
+Recipients with children generally receive Rent Assistance with Family Tax Benefit Part A, but they may receive it with their income support payment in certain circumstances.